Sorunome/mx-puppet-bridge/bridge.md

 {
 	body: string; // the plain text body
 	formatted_body: string; (optional) // if present, the html formatting of the message
-	emote: boolean; // if the messgae is an emote (/me) message
+	emote: boolean;  (optional) // if the messgae is an emote (/me) message
-	notice: boolean; (optional) // if the message is a bot message }
+	notice: boolean; (optional) // if the message is a bot message
+	eventId: string; (optional) // the event ID.
+When receiving to send to remote, the matrix one, when sending to matrix, the remote one
+}
 ```